Batch Ingest

 Limitations

 The Kubernetes cluster must use the same account as the Linode bucket.
-Linode storage does not support autoingest.
+Linode storage doesn't support autoingest.

 {